BEN FRANKLIN SHOULD HAVE SAID ELECTRONS ARE POSITIVE? Wrong.

 ELECTRIC CURRENT IS A FLOW OF ENERGY?
 Wrong.Electric current is not a flow of energy; it's a flow of charge.
 Charge and energy are two very different things.
 To separate them in your mind, see this list of differences.

 An electric current is a flowing motion of charged particles, and the

-not carry energy along with them as they move.
-A
+particles do not carry energy along with them as they move.
+A current is

-current is defined as a flow of charge by I=Q/T; amperes are coulombs
+defined as a flow of charge by I=Q/T; amperes are coulombs of charge

-of charge flowing per unit time.
-The term "Electric Current" means the
+flowing per unit time.
+The term "Electric Current" means the same thing

-On the other hand, electric energy is different than charge.
+Electric energy is quite different than charge.
 The energy

 traveling across an electric current is made up of waves in